 You can assign a string value, or bh.input or bh.local variables for each path parameter, or you can map the whole path parameters property to any of the bh.input or bh.local properties.

-- Result mapping: This property can be mapped to the bh.input or bh.local properties.
-It indicates the result of the navigation to the specified URL.
+- Result mapping: Stores the result of the navigation to the specified URL.
+This property can be mapped to the bh.input or bh.local properties.
 The result is true if the selected path was navigated successfully.
 Else, it is false.